Last updated on January 9, 2023

 I am reminded of Hebrews 12:1 from the New Testament in the Bible: “Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us.
 Let us fix our eyes on Jesus, the AUTHOR and perfecter of our faith, who for the joy set before Him endured the cross, scorning its shame, and sat down at the right hand of the throne of God.”

 When the big day arrives, what happens?
 Your partners will send out Facebook and Twitter announcements.
 Those with big opt-in lists will announce your book to their subscribers.
 Some of your partners (friends) will feature you on their blog, host an interview by you or post some of your articles.
 Hopefully glowing reviews on Amazon and other sites will entice the public to push that “buy” button, and you will have some fabulous bonus gifts for your buyers—free downloadable e-gifts available right after the buyer receives his confirmation email—available nowhere else!

 What is a good launch?
 At the John 3:16 Marketing Network, we look at rankings.
 If we hit best-seller status in a category, we are thrilled.
 If our rankings get pretty low in terms of book sales, we are happy.

 It’s important to note.
 Whether you reach best-seller status or not, you are gaining exposure.
 Others are tweeting, Facebooking, and sharing your book with their social networking contacts.
 It’s all about exposure.
-Oftentimes, people have to hear a name many times before it starts to register, “I need to watch that movie,” or “I need to buy that book.”
-We tell our authors not to get discouraged if you don’t sell as many books as you had hoped.
-Remember, it’s all about process, not outcome.
+Oftentimes, people have to hear a name many times before it starts to register, “I need to watch that movie” or “I need to buy that book.”
+We tell our authors not to get discouraged if they don’t sell as many books as they had hoped.
+Remember, it’s all about the process, not the outcome.